fedosejev/react.tips/data/from-react-to-flux-to-redux/content.md

 If you want to see how to transition from tradition ES5 syntax to newer ES2015 syntax in the context of React app, then this example is perfect for you.
 Feel free to compare it with the the previous one (ES5 version).

-## Built React.js with Flux and JavaScript ES5
+## Built with React.js and Flux and JavaScript ES5

 If React feels familiar to you and you can build simple apps with it then you most likely faced a problem of accessing application state from different React components.
 It's not a straight forward task!
 And it feels awkward, because we know that React is a UI library, and if we follow the separation of concerns principle, then it's clear to us that we shouldn't store application state in React components!